 If set to nonzero, an additional teletext stream will be captured from the vertical ancillary data.
+Both SD PAL (576i) and HD (1080i or 1080p) sources are supported.
+In case of HD sources, OP47 packets are decoded.

-This option is a bitmask of the VBI lines checked, specifically lines 6 to 22, and lines 318 to 335.
+This option is a bitmask of the SD PAL VBI lines captured, specifically lines 6 to 22, and lines 318 to 335.
 Line 6 is the LSB in the mask.
 Selected lines which do not contain teletext information will be ignored.
 You can use the special all constant to select all possible lines, or standard to skip lines 6, 318 and 319, which are not compatible with all receivers.
-Capturing teletext only works for SD PAL sources in 8 bit mode.
-To use this option, ffmpeg needs to be compiled with --enable-libzvbi.